eriniocentric/datacleaning/README.md

 # datacleaning
 These are examples of varous scripts (mostly bash and unix tools) I've created for data reductions of daily observations from the HET telescope.

+Many scripts handle the scheduling of scripts on the Texas Advanced Computing